Peru landscape

 2

-Rabies vaccination (at least 30 days before travel)
+Rabies vaccination (at least 30 days before travel, mandatory for cats 3 months and older)

 3